-For ten years they have been an established feature of cultural life in the capital and a hallmark of the DSO: the Casual Concerts in the Philharmonie with a lounge and live act.
+For more than ten years they have been an established feature of cultural life in the capital and a hallmark of the DSO: the Casual Concerts in the Philharmonie with a lounge and live act.
 They stand for a young format, a young audience and young conductors.
 Since they were launched by Ingo Metzmacher in 2007, the Casual Concerts have developed into a tradition of their own.
-The series will take place for the twelfth time in the 2018-19 season!
+The series will take place for the thirteenth time in the 2019-20 season!

 Three concerts in the young, communicative concert format will be played per season in the Philharmonie (see below) – with a free choice of seats and a compact length.
 The uniform price is moderate: € 20, just € 10 for pupils and students.
 The dress code is casual too.
 The concerts begin later, namely at 8:30 pm, and offer a little more than an hour of musical pleasure.
 The Philharmonie opens its doors at 7:30 pm.
 At 8 pm, when the Great Hall is opened, the rush for the best seats begins ...

 There is no pre-concert introduction to the Casual Concerts: the conductors themselves present the evening, explaining the works vividly and understandably in dialogue with the soloists, using orchestra examples and then performing them in context.